taesiri/blog/_posts/2019-12-19-level-design-with-ai.md

 Here are some of my thoughts related to these papers.

-### As a Creativity tools
+## **As a Creativity tools**

 The concept of **Collaboration** very powerful in the context of creativity and has explored before.
 An example of that is the "**Drawing Apprentice: Co-Creative Drawing Partner**" and other works related to it.
 In either of these papers, the Authors created an AI-based tool that collaborates with the player/user.
 The problem that I have with these tools is the way they are operating at the moment.

+### Blind Sharing

 As a game designer, I think I am the God of my world; I don't share my canvas with anybody else, Yet alone let him/her/it to draw on my canvas.
 In the [demo of **CCLDML**](#demo1) you can see that most of the time, the demonstrator is trying to delete what the AI is created.
-This is a source of frustration and even in the User study inside the users report their level of frustration.
-I strongly believe there must be a way to control and preview what an AI wants to do and just allow the changes that the user wants.
+This is a source of frustration and even in the User study inside the paper, users report their level of frustration.
+I strongly believe there must be a way to control and preview what the AI is gonna do and just allow the desirable changes.

+### Artistic Control

 Another problem is that the designer has no artistic control over the AI.
 Of course, the AI uses what designer made in the past as an input and will act on it, but I think it is still important to have control over what AI will do.
 For example, the number of tiles its gonna modify, or a way for specifying the total number of tiles with type ``X`` that the AI will generate.

 ### Loss of Generality

 I think in the second paper, IAPLCC, the authors are making a strong assumption about the type of game the designer would like to make.
-One can game a platformer game inside Super Mario Maker that doesn't require going form a location ``A`` to ``B``.
-For example, if I want to make a Wave-based game that the player must stay alive as long as he/she can; knowing a certain path is available inside the game is not helpful at all!
+One can make a platformer game inside Super Mario Maker that doesn't require going form a location ``A`` to ``B``.
+For example, if I want to make a Survival/Wave-based game that the player must stay alive as long as he/she can; knowing a certain path is reachable inside the game is not  very helpful!

-### As an Algorithm
+## **As an Algorithm**

 As an algorithm, I think the used techniques are fairly limited.
 In Machine Learning literature, we have far more sophisticated models and tools that can be utilized here.
 In the next section, I will suggest methods, that I think will improve on the currently existing solutions.